Reinhard Stumpf

-Reinhard Karl Stumpf (born 26 November 1961) is a German football manager and former player who was most recently the manager of Saudi Arabian club Al-Diriyah.
+Reinhard Karl Stumpf (born 26 November 1961) is a German football manager and former player who is the assistant coach of the Bangladesh national team.
 He played as a centre-back.

 Playing career

 Stumpf's active career as a professional footballer encompassed a total of 13 years.
 In 1984, he made his first appearances in the 2.
 Bundesliga with Kickers Offenbach.
 After a short stint with Karlsruher SC, he once again returned to Offenbach in 1987.
 In 1989, 1.
 FC Kaiserslautern called him up to the Bundesliga.
 With Kaiserslautern, Stumpf won the DFB-Pokal in 1990 and the German Championship in 1991.
 His cup win also provided a football novelty: only a few hours earlier, his sister Daniela Stumpf had won the women's cup competition with FSV Frankfurt on exactly the same pitch.
 In 1992, Stumpf joined Galatasaray and went on to win the double of Süper Lig title and Turkish Cup in 1993.
 In 1994, he added yet another Turkish league title to his résumé.
 Following this success, he returned to Germany.
 After playing two more seasons at 1.
 FC Köln, he went to Japan's Brumell Sendai, only to stay there for less than six months.
 Back in Germany, he joined Hannover 96’s minor league team in 1997 before ending his active professional career here.